odoo/runbot/runbot_merge/README.rst

 Useful information (new PRs, CI, comments, ...) is pushed to the MB via webhooks.
 Most of the staging work is performed via a cron job:

-1. for each active staging, check if their are done
+1. for each active staging, check if they are done

    1. if successful